Free Product Support

 Product Overview

-There are three Workbooks (soon to be four); they are non-sequential and do not need to be done in a particular order.
+There are four Workbooks; they are non-sequential and do not need to be done in a particular order.
 Each Workbook contains the same rules and examples – but each has completely different sets of exercises and assignments, allowing students to develop a wide-ranging knowledge of how the rules and examples are put to use in writing.
-This repetition solidifies the concepts, definitions, and examples in the student?s mind.
+This repetition solidifies the concepts, definitions, and examples in the student’s mind.

 Titles Available in this Bundle